 The Empty Flag (EF) goes LOW when the device is empty.
-Read operations are ignored whenever EF is LOW, regardless of the state of REN.
+All read operations are ignored whenever EF is LOW, regardless of the state of REN.
 EF is synchronized to RCLK, i.e., it is exclusively updated by each rising edge of RCLK.
-In 2Q mode, EF indicates the status of the Queue selected by RQSEL0.
-The assertion and de-assertion of empty flag with associated latencies is explained in Latency Table on page 14.
+In 2Q/4Q/8Q mode, EF indicates the status of the Queue selected by RQSEL[2:0].
+The assertion and de-assertion of empty flag with associated latencies is explained in Latency Table on page 15.